Profile API

 • Can be used to anonymously track users across websites, apps, and devices when the email address used to log into a website, app, or device matches the hashed email

-and, most importantly, a hashed email can be used to associate a user to a unified customer profile from which your brand can build personalized real-time workflows.
+and, most importantly, a hashed email can be used to associate a user to a unified customer profile from which your brand can build personalized workflows.

 Note